Integral Molten Salt Reactor: Design

 These carrier salts increase the heat capacity of the fuel and lower the fuel's melting point.
 The fuel salt blend also acts as the primary coolant for the reactor.

 The IMSR is a thermal-neutron reactor moderated by vertical graphite elements.

 The molten salt fuel-coolant mixture flows upward through these graphite elements where it goes critical.

 After heating up in this moderated core the liquid fuel flows upward through a central common chimney and is then pulled downward by pumps through heat exchanges positioned inside the reactor vessel.

 The liquid fuel then flow down the outer edge of the reactor core to repeat the cycle.

 All the primary components, heat exchangers, pumps etc. are positioned inside the reactor vessel.

 The reactor’s integrated architecture avoids the use of external piping for the fuel that could leak or break.

 The piping external to the reactor vessel contain two additional salt loops in series: a secondary, nonradioactive coolant salt, followed by another (third) coolant salt.

 These salt loops act as additional barriers to any radionuclides, as well as improving the system's heat capacity.
 It also allows easier integration with the heat sink end of the plant; either process heat or power applications using standard industrial grade steam turbine plants are envisioned by Terrestrial Energy.

 The IMSR Core-unit is designed to be completely replaced after a 7-year period of operation.
 During operation, small fresh fuel/salt batches are periodically added to the reactor system.
 This online refueling process does not require the mechanical refueling machinery required for solid fuel reactor systems.

-Many of these design features are based on two previous molten salt designs from Oak Ridge National Laboratory (ORNL) – the ORNL denatured molten salt reactor (DMSR) from 1980 and the solid fuel/liquid salt cooled, small modular advanced high temperature reactor (SmAHTR), a 2010 design.
-The DMSR, as carried into the IMSR design, proposed to use molten salt fuel and graphite moderator in a simplified converter design using LEU, with periodic additions of LEU fuel.
-Most previous proposals for molten salt reactors all bred more fuel than needed to operate, so were called breeders.
-Converter or "burner" reactors like the IMSR and DMSR can also utilize plutonium from existing spent fuel as their makeup fuel source.
-The more recent SmAHTR proposal was for a small, modular, molten salt cooled but solid TRISO fuelled reactor.